TAbdiukov/PPSSPP-patches/README.md

 * [Sims 2 The - Teleport anywhere](./guides/Sims2The_Teleport_anywhere.md)

 # Notes
-* CWCheat indeed doesn't obey the  traditional virtual memory mapping scheme, so to convert from the traditional address to the CWCheat one, take away ```0x08800000``` HEX from it.
-Or
+* CWCheat doesn't obey the  traditional virtual memory mapping scheme, so to convert from the traditional address to the CWCheat one, subtract ```0x08800000``` HEX from it.
+Or use the following tool,
 ```
 python3 helpy.py
 ```